-Students must notify Study Abroad & Global Engagement through their online application portal, by letter or by email of their intent to withdraw from the program.
-The withdrawal will be effective on the date that the written notification is received by Study Abroad & Global Engagement.
+Students must notify Study Abroad & Global Engagement - through their online application portal, by letter or by email - of their intent to withdraw from the program.
+The withdrawal will be effective on the date the written notification is received by Study Abroad & Global Engagement.

 If a student withdraws after signing the financial contract they received with their acceptance materials, they will be liable for the withdrawal fee outlined in the financial contract.
 Students are responsible for any and all costs arising out of their own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.